nick-stuckless/CaptiveFlask/README.md

     login.html - The login page rendered by CaptiveFlask

     login_successful.html - The login success page rendered by CaptiveFlask

-  salesforce.py - The plugin logic (routes, rendering, form handling) salesforce.zip - All parts compressed and ready to go README.md
+  salesforce.py - The plugin logic (routes, rendering, form handling)

+  salesforce.zip - All parts compressed and ready to go

+  README.md - You are here
   .gitattributes

 ---

 ## Getting started